 What is a Rhinoplasty?

-Because the nose is such a predominant feature of the human face, it’s unfortunate when a person feels dissatisfied with his or her nose.
-It’s not a feature of your face you can mask with makeup.
-Rhinoplasty, the clinical term for nose surgery, can change your nose, removing imperfections or simply making it more proportional with the rest of the face.
+Rhinoplasty, the clinical term for nose surgery, can change your nose, removing imperfections or simply making it more proportional to the rest of the face.

-Nose surgery is a delicate procedure, and Dr. Larrabee takes great pride in his ability to give his patients the nose they’ve wanted.
+Nose surgery is a delicate procedure, and Dr. Larrabee takes great pride in his ability to give his patients the nose they feel confident, comfortable, and happy with.
 This procedure can really change a patient’s self-image.

 Who is a good candidate for rhinoplasty?

-When a patient comes to the Larrabee Center exploring the possibility of nose surgery, there are usually three areas of dissatisfaction: cosmetic issues, injury repair, or to improve function.
+When a patient comes to the Larrabee Center exploring the possibility of nose surgery, there are usually three areas of dissatisfaction: cosmetic issues, injury repair, or improved function.

 Cosmetic – If a person feels her nose is too bulbous or there’s a bump on the bridge, it can be a real issue.
 Here are common aesthetic reasons patients seek to make some changes: